beyg1/agents-sdk-mcp/README.md

 ctrl + shift + p and copy .venv path to python interpretor there. uv add mcp uvicorn openai-agents prompt-toolkit to add packages and run the cli project.

+run the mcp server by "uv run uvicorn mcp_server:mcp_app --reload" and then uv run main.py to run cli chat.